 In order to protect both privacy and First Amendment rights, the law needs to keep up with technology.
-The government must be open about the use of these powerful tools, and put in place rules on their usage to protect people’s Fourth Amendment rights and to prevent abuse.
+The government must be open about the use of these powerful tools and put rules on their usage in place to protect people’s Fourth Amendment rights and prevent abuse.

 - MapFebruary 24, 2015